This post may contain affiliate sales links. Please read my disclosure policy.

 One recipe of this taco seasoning is enough for 1 pound of ground beef.
 Simply brown your ground beef, sprinkle in the seasoning, and stir.
 Add in 3/4 cup cold water and simmer until ready to serve.

-It’s important to note that I don’t drain my ground beef because I mainly buy very lean 93/7 or 95/5.
-If you buy a fattier kind of beef, know that you’ll have to drain it.
+If you buy lean ground beef, there’s no need to drain the fat but if you have a fattier kind of beef, feel free to drain it before adding in the seasoning and water.
 Also, your finished taco meat might seem a little saltier because after the meat has been browned and drained, you’ll be left with less meat if you’re using a fattier beef.

 Can I make a big batch of this?

-Yes, I’d definitely recommend making a triple or quadruple batch (or even bigger!)
+Yes, I’d definitely recommend making a triple or quadruple batch (or even bigger!) of this recipe.
 You’ll just have to remember that 3 1/2 tablespoons of this taco seasoning is the amount you’ll sprinkle into your meat to season it properly.
-I’d recommend making one batch first to see how you like it first and then go from there.
+I’d recommend making one batch first to see how you like it and then go from there.

-Just like any seasoning or dried herb, you’ll want to store this in an airtight container in a cool, dark cabinet.
+Just like any seasoning or dried herb, you’ll want to store this in an airtight container in a cool, dark cabinet or drawer.
 It will last for months as long as it’s sealed up well.

 - Blender Salsa